kcummings/kgrep/README.md

 Project Goals
 -------------

-* Refactor a working but untestable program into a "modern" application with Unit Tests, small methods, classes, etc. In other words, a sandbox to play, experiment and have a useful tool at the end of the day.
+* Refactor a working but untestable program into a testable program with unit tests, small methods, classes, etc. In other words, a sandbox to play, experiment and have a useful tool at the end of the day.
-* OS independence.
-Developed using VS2012, Nunit 2.6.1, NLog 2.0.1.2 & .NET 4.5.
-Should be compatible with Mono however it has not be compiled or tested under Mono.
-A sample log file is *SampleLog.log*.
+* Developed using VS2012 & .NET 4.5, Nunit for testing, NLog for logging and NSubstitute for mocking.

 Binaries
 -----
-If you are anxious to try kgrep, the binaries are in the *deploy* folder.
+To try kgrep, the binaries are in the *deploy* folder.
 You must also have .net 4.0 installed.

 Usage